bids-standard/bids-website/tools/README.md

 1. From the command line, navigate to `tools`, and then run `make all`
 1. Clean up, check the newly added files, commit

+## Update the Gantt chart of completed BEPs